Mern-Internship/learn-git-advance/README.md

 # Advanced Git & GitHub Course Repository

 Welcome to the **Advanced Git & GitHub** course repo!
-This repository is designed for students and professionals who already understand basic Git concepts and want to deepen their knowledge of version control and team collaboration using Git and GitHub.
+This repository is designed for students and professional who already understand basic Git concepts and want to deepen their knowledge of version control and team collaboration using Git and GitHub.

 -----